 However, the small print in the planning application documents show that the public viewing lounge won't be so public.
 It says the viewing lounge will be accessible only to companies, organisations and residents in Southwark's SE1 (riverside) postcode, who will need to book in advance and pay a fee of £50 plus £30 per hour.
 This is good news for the Council and its corporate events and good news for Council leader Peter John who lives in a neighbouring riverside development, but not much use to the rest of us elsewhere in the borough.

-The development came under fire in January 2015, when its promoters produced a promotional film showing a macho city type taking his wife househunting in a helicopter and being served by a butler in their luxury One Blackfriars apartment:
+The development came under fire in January 2015, when its promoters produced a bizzare promotional film showing a macho city type taking his wife househunting in a helicopter and being served by a butler in their luxury One Blackfriars apartment:

 Planning consent was given for a 110-space, three-storey car park in the basement complete with car stacker and valet service.
 Despite being in a car-free planning zone where planning policy restricts any parking in new developments whatsover, Berkeley was able to convince the Council that if it didn't provide the basement parking then it wouldn't be able to sell the flats.